-Located in the town of Ormesson-sur-Marne, 20 km from Paris, the Plaine des Cantoux ZAC project covers an area of 3 ha between the Maillarde sector in the north-west, the Golf in the south-east, near the slopes of Ormesson.
+Located in the town of Ormesson-sur-Marne, 20 km from Paris, the Plaine des Cantoux joint development area project covers an area of 3 ha between the Maillarde sector in the north-west, the Golf in the south-east, near the slopes of Ormesson.
 Following the signing of a Social Diversity Contract in 2016, the State which remained the owner of the former eastern service road, known as VDO, transferred these lands to a public developer, EPAMARNE, which today works in collaboration with the City to carry out various development projects there.

 CO-CONSTRUCTION AT THE HEART OF THE PROJECT

 Since then, close collaboration between EpaMarne, the municipality and Grand Paris Sud Est Avenir has made possible to co-construct the project with the inhabitants of Ormesson thanks to public consultation meetings as well as to the citizen BIM tool, interactive platform allowing to participate in the design of the project.

 Today divided into 8 lots – from A to H -, the joint development area, having received HQE planning certification, meets several criteria :

 – Develop housing and a residential route

 – Stmulate social diversity in new future operations